 The idea for Market Square began in 2007 when the City decided to create a truly special community gathering place in front of the new City Hall building.
 The square spans the entire space between City Hall and the shops and restaurants on Carden Street so people can stroll through, or sit and unwind anywhere between Wilson Street and Wyndham Street.

-The central feature is an outdoor skating rink and water feature surrounded by stone benches which are shaded by native trees and plants.
+The central feature is an outdoor skating rink and wading pool surrounded by stone benches which are shaded by native trees and plants.
 Decorative lighting throughout the square makes it an enjoyable space day or night.

-The stunning oval-shaped glass pavilion building just east of the skating rink and water feature is a great place to take a break or watch the action on the ice.
+The stunning oval-shaped glass pavilion building just east of the skating rink and wading pool is a great place to take a break or watch the action on the ice.

-The skating rink/water feature was funded in part by the governments of Canada and Ontario which provided $1 million in funding through the Recreational Infrastructure Canada Program in Ontario (RInC Ontario) and the Ontario Recreation Program (Ontario REC).
+The skating rink/wading pool was funded in part by the governments of Canada and Ontario which provided $1 million in funding through the Recreational Infrastructure Canada Program in Ontario (RInC Ontario) and the Ontario Recreation Program (Ontario REC).

-The volunteer Market Square Fundraising Committee (the Rink Rats) raised another $1.1 million to build the skating rink/water feature.
+The volunteer Market Square Fundraising Committee (the Rink Rats) raised another $1.1 million to build the skating rink/wading pool.

 The City of Guelph invested $5.9 million to renew the underground water, sewer, utilities along Carden Street along with renewed sidewalks and landscaping for a grand total of $8 million to design and build the square.